LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 The parameter `ρ`, which determines how many blocks a block can imply prevotes for, is given by `3*LSK_BFT_BATCH_SIZE` in the specifications in this LIP, as also in LIP 0014.
 Here `LSK_BFT_BATCH_SIZE` is a constant of the  [BFT module LIP][bft-module-lip].
-As the round length in a PoA chain can vary, we require that the maximum possible round length in a PoA chain, given by the constant `MAX_NUM_VALIDATORS` defined in the [Proof-of-Authority LIP][poa-lip], is always at most the constant `LSK_BFT_BATCH_SIZE`.
+As the round length in a PoA chain can vary, we require that the maximum possible round length in a PoA chain, given by the constant `MAX_NUM_VALIDATORS` defined in the [PoA module][poa-lip], is always at most the constant `LSK_BFT_BATCH_SIZE`.
 As we have `ρ=3*LSK_BFT_BATCH_SIZE`, this ensures that `ρ` is at least three times the maximum number of active validators, which is required by Definition 4.1 in the [Lisk-BFT paper][lisk-bft-paper] for the liveness of the protocol.
 Additionally, we need to assume that the block proposal is done in a round-robin fashion so that the condition in Definition 4.1 in the [Lisk-BFT paper][lisk-bft-paper] is satisfied.
 In the Lisk SDK the [Validators module][validator-module-lip] is responsible for the block slot assignment.